FINPACK News + Insights

 Here is the difference between cash and accrual net income for the average FINBIN farm over the past 20 years.
 For the average farm, there has not been much difference and usually, accrual profitability has been better than cash, as high-income farms push income into future years.

-Net Farm Income Cash vs. Accrual, All Farms
+Graph showing Net Farm Income Cash vs Accrual

 Unfortunately, however, not all farms in the portfolio are average.
 Here is what it looks like for the lower income farms.
 Lower income farms often have to liquidate inventories to meet their obligations.
 And they don’t need to push income forward to manage their taxes.
 It is important to recognize both situations, but as lender trying to monitor exposure risk, it is important to identify those farms that are struggling to meet their obligations as early as possible.
 Sometimes accrual analysis can provide an early warning sign of developing problems (see 2013 in the graph below).